cjthomas-opensource/sfx-boards/README.md

 * `pcb-202009-9v` -- Compact board that sits on top of a 9v battery.
 Needs an external clock to be programmed.
-Made with the "`pcb`" program (now part of `gEDA`) rather than with KiCAD.
+Made with the "`pcb`" program (now part of `gEDA`) rather than with KiCad.
 * `pcb-202502` -- Feature-rich board with terminal block connections.
 Bulky and very expensive.
-Made with KiCAD.
+Made with KiCad.
 * `vendor-datasheets` -- Datasheets.
 Under vendor copyright.
-* `vendor-kicad` -- Vendor-supplied KiCAD files, with additions and modifications where appropriate.
+* `vendor-kicad` -- Vendor-supplied KiCad files, with additions and modifications where appropriate.
 Under vendor copyright.
 * `vendor-models` -- Vendor-supplied geometry models.
 Under vendor copyright.